ryan258/song-birds--ai/README.md

-# 🎵 Multi-Agent Song Writing AI 🤖
+# 🎵 Song Writer AI 🤖

-Welcome to the Multi-Agent Song Writing AI project!
+Welcome to the Song Writer AI project!
 This creative system uses multiple AI agents working together to compose original songs.
-It's like having a virtual band of AI musicians collaborating on your computer! 🎸🥁🎹
+It's like having a virtual band of AI musicians collaborating on your computer!

 ## 📚 Project Overview